Fundament-Software/scopes/doc/tutorial.rst

 After downloading and unpacking the latest release of Scopes, the easiest way to start it is to simply launch the executable shipped with the archive.
-It is usually located in the root directory, and on Unix-compatible systems it can simply be started from the terminal with:
+It is usually located in the root directory, and on Unix compatible systems it can simply be started from the terminal with:

 ..  code-block:: none